 Shinde inai mono (Life after Death) by Takiguchi Yūshō

-The stream-of-consciousness descriptions are masterfully done, even if it eventually becomes tempting to skim through them and considerable effort is required to keep all the family relationships straight.
+The stream-of-consciousness descriptions are masterfully done, even if it eventually becomes tempting to skim through them; considerable effort must also be expended to keep all the family relationships straight.
 No doubt the confusion is intentional, and it certainly befits the situation (there is a sort of grand review of the names and ages of the 10 grandchildren, at least, in Section 8 of this 15-section story, and things settle down after that).
 The author's powers of empathy are impressive, the treatment of the passage of time lends resonance to a family's history, and the sense of reality is palpable.

-There does not appear to have been much disagreement over the double award, with Motoya perhaps slightly preferred on the whole over Takiguchi (of those selection-committee members who can be said to have favored one over the other, Okuizumi Hikaru and Shimada Masahiko may be placed in the Takiguchi camp; Yamada Amy, Takagi Nobuko, Kawakami Hiromi, and Murakami Ryū went with Motoya).
+There does not appear to have been much disagreement over the double award this time, with Motoya perhaps being slightly preferred over Takiguchi (of those selection-committee members who can be said to have favored one over the other, Okuizumi Hikaru and Shimada Masahiko may be placed in the Takiguchi camp; Yamada Eimi, Takagi Nobuko, Kawakami Hiromi, and Murakami Ryū went with Motoya).
 The chief objection to Motoya (from Shimada) was the perceived letdown of the final transformation into a flower, while Takiguchi was taken to task by Murakami for engaging in a deliberate kind of obfuscation that can be considered disrespectful of the reader.

-For this reader, Motoya's story remains tantalizingly coy about the connection between the two flowers (and thus the connection between San-chan's husband and the hapless abandoned cat), while it also very neatly applies a traditional folkloristic template to a throughly contemporary situation.
-Takiguchi's story takes a while to gel, and even after it does, there is still a preciousness that is slightly distracting (and the temple bell functions as something of a narrative deux ex machina).
-Nevertheless, the decision to give the award to both writers seems thoroughly justified.
+For this reader, Motoya's story remains tantalizingly coy about the connection between the two flowers (and thus the connection between San-chan's husband and the hapless abandoned cat) while it also very neatly applies a traditional folkloristic template to a contemporary situation.
+Takiguchi's story, on the other hand, takes a while to gel, and even after it does, there is still a preciousness that is slightly distracting (and the temple bell functions as something of a narrative deux ex machina).
+Even so, one can understand the reluctance to decisively favor one over the other.